ElvinQad/WRM/docs/prd/2-requirements.md

 ### **Functional Requirements**

-*   **FR1:** Users must be able to view the timeline in 'Hourly', 'Daily', 'Weekly', and 'Monthly' scales.
+*   **FR1:** Users must be able to view the timeline in 'Hourly', 'Daily', and 'Weekly' scales.
-*   **FR2:** Users must be able to select a custom date range for the timeline using a slider.
+*   **FR2:** Users must be able to select dates using a heat map interface that visualizes activity completion status.
+*   **FR2a:** Users must be able to scroll the timeline horizontally using mouse wheel and touch gestures.
 *   **FR3:** Users must be able to move tickets to new time slots via drag-and-drop.
 *   **FR4:** Users must be able to change a ticket's duration by resizing its edges.
 *   **FR5:** Users must be able to create custom ticket types with unique names and properties (e.g., Text, Number, Checkbox).